The Cremator: Themes

 The story depicts the rise of Nazism and collaboration among Czechs during World War II.
 The Nazi ideology caused many German-descended Czech citizens to side with the Nazis during occupation.
-Early in the film, while at a store to buy a painting, Kopfrkingl spots one of Adolf Hitler and says he has a "noble face".
-Kopfrkingl's hair is also cut and parted in a similar fashion to Hitler's.
+Kopfrkingl's hair is cut and parted in a similar fashion to Hitler's.
 The Jewish children Mili and Zina are introduced playing around in the animal cages at the zoo.
 Kopfrkingl responds by telling his children to get out and that "cages are for dumb animals".
 At the funeral for his wife, Kopfrkingl delivers a Hitler style oration from a podium that resembles Hitler's in Triumph of the Will.
 The speech gradually descends into mania with many of his wife's friends and relatives leaving while Kopfrkingl states the importance of death in "the Fuhrer's happy new Europe".
 This gets him a Roman salute and "Heil" from his Nazi compatriots.
 Even the visions he receives while Buddhist in nature use Nazi style rhetoric.
 The monk says Kopfrkingl must ascend the throne of "the beloved Fatherland Tibet" and rule it with his noble guidance and that the world is waiting to be "liberated".
 Kopfrkingl kills his own family, the ones who should be dearest to him, in the name of the Nazi ideology and his deluded visions of what constitutes a "paradise on Earth".

 In keeping with the ideological expectations of the Socialist era, Kopfrkingl is middle class while the innocent victims are his working-class employees.
 They are named after small, harmless animals to denote this, Beran (Lamb), Liska (fox), Vrana (Crow), Zajic (hare), Pelikan (Pelican), Danek (deer), Fenek (desert fox), Veverka (squirrel), Vlk (wolf), Piskor (weather loach), sykora (great tit), Srnec (Roebuck).

 Interestingly, though the Nazis and the Third Reich government feature so heavily and are the main focus, they are never referred to by their actual name, the National Socialist German Workers' Party, just as "the party".
 The leaflets the Nazis use in this film are also modelled after the ones the Communist party in Czechoslovakia used at the time.
-The film can be read as a commentary on the politics of the Czechoslovakians at the time.